Food and Journeys®

 Instructions

-• Pour the white wine, mix, and let evaporate.
+• Pour the white wine.

-• Keep mixing until most of the liquid has evaporated, then add another ladle of stock.
+• Add 2 to 3 ladles of the simmering stock.
+Keep stirring until most of the liquid has disappeared, then add a couple more ladles of stock.

 • Transfer your asparagus risotto to plates.